 In today's world, pollution is more of a factor than it has ever been before.
-While pollution is something that is affecting locations across the country, our beaches a subject to arguably some of the worst of it.
+While pollution is something that is affecting locations across the country, our beaches are subject to arguably some of the worst of it.
 Here in Devon, for example, we are fortunate to be blessed with some of the best beaches in the country, and we must all do out part to make sure that we keep them in the best condition possible so that everyone can enjoy them.

 Our insightful infographic below highlights the impact the rubbish can have on our coastline and why we all need to play our part in maintaining our beautiful coastline.

 An important talking point that is regularly highlighted in world news is how our waste is affecting our environment, as well as the health risks that come with pollution.
 A key discussion within this issue is the amount of marine pollution that is in our oceans and what we can do to reduce this.
 You may be surprised by the amount of waste polluting our seas and beaches, eight million individual pieces of marine litter enter the sea every day, and this figure certainly isn’t something to be ignored.